 5. Enjoy a nice bowl of vegetable soup.
 The bioflavonoids, vitamins and minerals that you will receive will help your muscles recover, and it’s delicious.

-4. Take up a regular exercise program, like the one I described in my Core Values blog.
+4. Take up a regular exercise program, that includes movements that challenge your core like planking!
 Staying strong year-round can be the best way for avoiding injury.